NBA Rumors: Proposed Blockbuster Would Send Bradley Beal To Pelicans For Four Players & Three First-Rounders

-Now that James Harden has gone to the Brooklyn Nets, Washington Wizards shooting guard Bradley Beal is expected to be the biggest name on the market before the 2021 trade deadline.
-Beal is yet to be officially available on the trading block but if they continue to struggle in the 2020-21 NBA season, rumors surrounding his future with the Wizards are highly likely to heat up once again.
-One of the teams that are closely monitoring his situation in Washington is the New Orleans Pelicans.
+Now that James Harden has gone to the Brooklyn Nets, Washington Wizards shooting guard Bradley Beal is expected to be the biggest name on the trade market before the 2021 deadline.
+Beal is not yet officially available, but if the Wizards continue to struggle this season, rumors surrounding his future with the team are highly likely to heat up once again.
+One of the teams that is closely monitoring his situation in Washington is the New Orleans Pelicans.

-In a recent article, Zach Buckley of Bleacher Report included the Beal-to-Pelicans trade on his list of blockbuster deals that would blow up the 2021 trade deadline.
+In a recent article, Zach Buckley of Bleacher Report included the Beal-to-Pelicans trade on his list of blockbuster deals.
 In the proposed scenario, the Pelicans would be sending a package that includes Lonzo Ball, JJ Redick, Jaxson Hayes, Nickeil Alexander-Walker, a 2021 first-round pick, a 2023 first-round pick, and a 2024 or 2025 first-round pick to the Wizards in exchange for Beal and Robin Lopez.
-If the trade becomes a reality, Buckley thinks that it would help both teams in filling up the needs to improve on their roster.
+If the trade becomes a reality, Buckley thinks that it would help both teams.

 The suggested deal would make a lot of sense for the Wizards, especially if they finally decide to take a different route.
 By agreeing to send their best player to New Orleans, they would be receiving enough assets that could help them speed up the rebuilding process in the post-Beal era.